Emmy Noether

 Amalie Emmy Noether (Note: /de/) (Note: Emmy is the Rufname, the second of two official given names, intended for daily use.
 This can be seen in the résumé submitted by Noether to the University of Erlangen–Nuremberg in 1907.
 Sometimes Emmy is mistakenly reported as a short form for Amalie, or misreported as Emily; for example, the latter was used by Lee Smolin in a letter for The Reality Club.)
-(23 March 1882 – 14 April 1935) was a German mathematician who made many important contributions to abstract algebra.
-She also proved Noether's first and second theorems, which are fundamental in mathematical physics.
+(23 March 1882 – 14 April 1935) was a German mathematician who made many important contributions to abstract algebra and mathematical physics.
 Noether was described by Pavel Alexandrov, Albert Einstein, Jean Dieudonné, Hermann Weyl, and Norbert Wiener as the most important woman in the history of mathematics.
 As one of the leading mathematicians of her time, she developed theories of rings, fields, and algebras.
-In physics, Noether's theorem explains the connection between symmetry and conservation laws.
+She also proved Noether's first and second theorems, which play a fundamental role in mathematical physics, by explaining the connection between symmetry and conservation laws.

 Noether was born to a Jewish family in the Franconian town of Erlangen; her father was the mathematician Max Noether.
 She originally planned to teach French and English after passing the required examinations, but instead studied mathematics at the University of Erlangen–Nuremberg, where her father lectured.
 After completing her doctorate in 1907 under the supervision of Paul Gordan, she worked at the Mathematical Institute of Erlangen without pay for seven years.
 At the time, women were largely excluded from academic positions.
-In 1915, she was invited by David Hilbert and Felix Klein to join the mathematics department at the University of Göttingen, a world-renowned center of mathematical research.
+In 1915, David Hilbert and Felix Klein invited her to join the mathematics department at the University of Göttingen, a world-renowned center of mathematical research.
 The philosophical faculty objected, and she spent four years lecturing under Hilbert's name.
 Her habilitation was approved in 1919, allowing her to obtain the rank of Privatdozent.